thomasrooth/thomasrooth.github.io/_posts/2023-05-22-Natural Language Processing.md

 ## Natural Language Processing
+This is a collection of concepts and resources that I found fascinating during Jeremy Howard's fastai lesson on NLP.

 What does NLP do?
 The first language model developed, ULMfit, was attempting to guess the next word in a Wikipedia article.
 NLP models need to understand how language works, how things are expressed and what is true.